art1c0/ibkr-client/README.md

 It contains both ESM modern version and CommonJS version for NodeJS legacy.

 ## Configuration
-There are 2 options how one can connect to IBKR Web API:
+There are 2 options of connecting to IBKR Web API:
 1. Via their intermediate layer called IB Gateway (standard option).
 2. Directly using OAuth protocol (available only to institutional users).

 ### IB Gateway
 ```
 import { IbkrClient } from 'ibkr-client';
-const client = new IbkrClient('http://url_to_your_ib_gateway_instance');
+const client = new IbkrClient('http://url_to_ib_gateway_instance');
 ```

 ### OAuth
+OAuth access allows for direct connection, but it's available only for institutional users.

-Right now only OAuth1.0a method is supported.
+At the moment only OAuth1.0a method is supported.

 OAuth2.0 should be available later.
+Feel free to [fund this package](https://buymeacoffee.com/artico) to speed the work up.

 In order to use OAuth1.0a method one first needs to obtain configuration files and generate `oauth1.json` file using `node configure` script bundled with this module.
 1. Getting configuration files can be done on this [page](https://ndcdyn.interactivebrokers.com/sso/Login?action=OAUTH&RL=1&ip2loc=US).